giantswarm/dashboards/README.md

 ## Origins of the dashboards

-Some dashboards are crafted by us (Giantswarm) or forked from public dashboards.
+Some dashboards are crafted by us (Giant Swarm) or forked from public dashboards.

 Some dashboards come from mixins, with a few manual updates.
 They have a `.*-mixin` tag, like `kubernetes-mixin` or `prometheus-mixin`.